rumpkernel/rumprun-packages/leveldb/README.md

 =======

-patch-crosscompile-? adjusts the build system to generate only static libraries and build all the tests. patch-tmpfsmaxsize adjusts the max size of /tmp where the tests and benchmarks create temporary databases.
+patch-crosscompile-? adjusts the build system to generate only static libraries and build all the tests.

 Instructions
 ============